-Another option is to ask at the airport on the information desk.
-There are only a few companies offering this service, so prices are not that different and there is not a lot of space for negotiation.
+Another option is to ask at the airport at the information desk.
+There are only a few companies offering this service, so prices are not that different and there is not a lot of room for negotiation.
 But we found out that booking your speedboat there or with your hotel gets you better deals than booking in advance with a transfer company.

-3. Which Local Island to Choose in Maldives
+3. Which Local Island to Choose in the Maldives

-The local island(s) you choose is going to have a lesser or bigger impact in your wallet.
+The local island(s) you choose is going to have a lesser or bigger impact on your wallet.

 To travel the Maldives on a budget, you should know that the more islands you visit, the more is going to cost you.
 This is because transportation, as explained above, can get pricey and difficult to arrange due to the lack of options.

 Also, the farther you get from the airport, the more costly it gets to get back for your return flight.